Ron Ockimey: Canadian Football League

 According to available records, he appeared in 50 CFL games during his career.

 Business career

 After retiring from professional football, Ockimey transitioned into entrepreneurship, focusing primarily on the cannabis industry.

 Cannabis industry ventures

 In 2015, Ockimey founded Kingston Royal, LLC, a cannabis product manufacturer.

 From 2018 to 2020, he served as Chief of Staff at NatureTrak, a compliance software company serving financial institutions in the cannabis sector.

 In 2020, he founded Locals Equity Distribution, a licensed California distribution company focused on supporting social equity cannabis brands.

-In 2022, he established Streetcred Packaging Company, which provides packaging solutions for cannabis and consumer product industries.
+In 2022, he established Streetcred Packaging Company, which provides packaging solutions for the cannabis and consumer product industries.

 Media appearances

 In 2019, Ockimey was featured on Episode 009 of the Dankonomy Podcast, where he discussed his role in cannabis compliance technology and his athletic background.

 In March 2023, Cannabis Now magazine featured Ockimey in a profile titled "The Color of Money," which detailed his efforts to support social equity cannabis brands and his work in cannabis banking compliance.